-Entry information: Anyone can take this course as long as you want to find out about the world around us.
+Entry information: Anyone can take this course as long as you want to find out how our environment works and our place in it.

 Topics and contexts studied in this course: This course is a mixture of units studying planetary and space science.
 It is a full NCEA science course and focusses on Earth systems in a New Zealand context.
-Topics include climate, dinosaurs, earthquakes, volcanoes and tsunamis, as well as life, birth and death of stars, planets and moons.
+Topics include climate, dinosaurs, earthquakes, volcanoes and tsunamis, and geology, as well as life, birth and death of stars, planets and moons.